zentrum-lexikographie/dwdsmor/README.md

 (('der', 'die'), ('sein', 'sein'), ('ein', 'eine'), ('Test', 'Test'), ('.', '.'))
 ```

-Next to the Python API, the package provides a simple command line
+Next to the Python API, the package provides a simple command-line
 interface named `dwdsmor`.
 To analyze a word form, pass it as an
 argument: